Transactions

 Skilled legal counsel for your franchise transactions

 Many franchisees have a positive and profitable relationship with their franchisor.
 Boston, Massachusetts franchise law firm Valas & Associates, P.C. can help you make the most of your franchise business deal, and thoroughly represent you and your business in court, if the situation arises.
-For quality franchise law and litigation counsel, call Valas & Associates, P.C. at 866-733-1955 or contact the firm online for a free initial assessment of your situation.
+For quality franchise law and litigation counsel, call Valas & Associates, P.C. at 617-399-2200 for a free initial assessment of your situation.